 Building a Strong Safety Culture

 A strong safety culture exists at Northrop Grumman, and it has been a central focus for generations.
 This commitment to workplace safety is apparent and integral in all we do, whether in planning, the designing process or production on the manufacturing floor.
-Our objective is to protect the well-being of our employees, visitors and contractors.
+Our objective is to protect the well-being of our employees, visitors, contractors, customers and the community.

 June Is National Safety Month at Northrop Grumman